 (Not a shoe person?
 Insert the object of your desire here.
 For me, it’s books.
 I’m sure I keep Amazon in business.
 My daughter, however, is very much a shoe girl.)

-You are half way to the register with the shoes firmly tucked under you arm when you get savvy and ask yourself the golden question: “should I buy this?”
+You are halfway to the register with the shoes firmly tucked under your arm when you get savvy and ask yourself the golden question: “should I buy this?”